Today I need to share a program with you that has greatly impacted my productivity and planning.

-I’ve been using Trello off and on for several years but just recently *finally* found a system with it that works for me to get my list done and reach my goals.
+I’ve been using it off and on for several years but just recently *finally* found a system with it that works for me to get my list done and reach my goals.

-I wanted to share with you how I’ve set up this system and give you a template to get started.
+I wanted to share with you how I’ve set up my system and give you a template to get started.

 But before we dive in too far, if you don’t already use Trello you can sign up here.
 (Referral link) After you get signed up, check out this tutorial from my biz friend and mentor Kim Jimenez.